stuylinux/stuylinux.org/_posts/using_npkill.md

 That's it!

-But if you would like to install npx permanently, use npm to install it globally.
+But if you would like to install npx yourself (and permanently), use npm to install it globally.

 ```
 npm install -g npkill